 The Piper Malibu received Garmin’s new G500 glass panel flight display system with synthetic vision technology, along with a GAD43 Gyro Adapter System interfaced to an existing autopilot

 The Aircraft and Owner

-A Calgary resident, Martin Merrit frequently commutes.
-Regularly flying over mountains at 22 000 feet, he flies back and forth from Calgary to Vancouver in his 1989 (PA-46) Piper Malibu.
+A Calgary resident, Martin Merritt frequently commutes.
+Regularly flying over mountains at 22,000 feet, he flies back and forth from Calgary to Vancouver in his 1989 (PA-46) Piper Malibu.

 Martin flies single pilot IFR and wanted to bring his panel up to the latest glass technology for safe flight over the mountains at all times of the year.

 Martin’s old system was failing.
 He wanted to upgrade the aircraft with a new ‘glass cockpit’ to ensure safety and reliability while enhancing situational awareness during IFR flight.

 To enhance and modernize, Maxcraft proposed replacing the traditional 6 pack of analog instruments with a Garmin G500 Flight Display with Synthetic Vision Technology (SVT), and a GAD43 Gyro Adapter.

 Martin flew his Piper Malibu from Calgary to CYPK (Pitt Meadows Airport).
 After a tour of Maxcraft, discussion and design consultation, Maxcraft became his top choice for the upgrade.